tarummel/phonetic-component-kanji/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | kou |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |     |

-Shown above is 交's entry.
-Each column is either itself (added for your convenience) plus the kanji from the entry's **phono-component** and **component only** sets.
-With a row for each on'yomi reading in the entry (just "kou" in this case).
-With "O" marks denoting a phonetic-component match.
+Shown above is 交's entry (table not normally included).
+Each column is either itself (added for your convenience) or the kanji from the entry's `phono_component_sets` and `component_only_set`.
+One row for each on'yomi reading in the entry (just "kou" in this case).
+"O" marks denote a phonetic-component match.

-Notice how nearly every kanji is a match.
-What this means is that any time you see 交 in a kanji you can immediately determine its on'yomi pronunciation must be "kou".
-That hint is what it means to be a phonetic component.
-As for the exception 駮, conveniently its an archaic non-Jouyou kanji and so unimportant.
+Notice how nearly every kanji is a phonetic-component match?
+It's essentially this, any time you see 交 in a kanji you now know its on'yomi pronunciation is "kou". 交 is a *very* reliable phonetic component.
+Meaning it really is that easy.
+The exception 駮 conveniently is an archaic, non-Jouyou kanji and can be safely ignored.

 ### Example 2: Normal Case